anooreldin/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulator.md

 - You need to be a member of the **Organization Management** or **Security Administrator** role groups.
 For more information about role groups in the Security & Compliance Center, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

 - Your account needs to be configured for multi-factor authentication (MFA) to create and manage campaigns in Attack Simulator.
-For instructions, see [Set up multi-factor authentication](../../admin/security-and-compliance/set-up-multi-factor-authentication.md).
+For instructions, see [Set up multi-factor authentication](../../admin/security-and-compliance/set-up-multi-factor-authentication.md). this part is'not mentioned in this article https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-get-started?view=o365-worldwide#what-do-you-need-to-know-before-you-begin

 - Attack Simulator only works on cloud-based mailboxes.

 - Phishing campaigns will collect and process events for 30 days.
 Historical campaign data will be available for up to 90 days after you launch the campaign.

 - Attack simulation and training related data is stored with other customer data for Microsoft 365 services.
 For more information see [Microsoft 365 data locations](../../enterprise/o365-data-locations.md).
+Attack simulation is available in the following regions: NAM, APC, EUR, IND, CAN, AUS, FRA, GBR, JPN, KOR, BRA, LAM and CHE. and this mentioned in this article: https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-get-started?view=o365-worldwide#what-do-you-need-to-know-before-you-begin

 - There are no corresponding PowerShell cmdlets for Attack Simulator.